ElenaSj/bikeapp/README.md

 ### Steps to run

-1. Before you launch the app for the first time **Option 1:**
+1. Have a MySQL database ready
+**Option 1:**
-- Create a database on MySQL that you want to use for the app.
+- On MySQL create a database that you want to use for the app.
 - Create a user with password authentication for the database and grant all privileges for the user.
 **Option 2:**
 - Use a database and user that you already have.